Finitary coding and Gaussian concentration for random fields: Applications and examples

-for all $n \in \Z$, all $S \in \mathcal B$, and for $\mu$-almost every $x \in B^{[-\infty,n-1]}$, where $\mathds{1}_S$ denotes the indicator function of the set S. Since we allow for general kernels g, not necessarily of Markovian type, such processes are referred to as stochastic chains with unbounded memory (SCUMs) in \cite{chazottes2023gaussian}.
-They also appear in the literature under various other names.

-Gaussian concentration for SCUMs is established in \cite{chazottes2023gaussian} under suitable regularity assumptions on the kernel $g$.
-In the present paper, we instead rely on Corollary~\ref{cor:CFTP}, showing that if the SCUM can be obtained from a CFTP algorithm with finite expected regeneration time, \emph{i.e.}, $\E[\theta]<\infty$, then it satisfies a Gaussian concentration with a constant proportional to $(\E[\theta])^2$.
+When such a stationary compatible process exists, we call it {\em stochastic chain with unbounded memory}.

-Gaussian concentration for SCUMs was established in \cite{chazottes2023gaussian} under suitable regularity assumptions on the kernel $g$.
-In the present paper, instead of imposing direct regularity conditions on $g$, we invoke Corollary~\ref{cor:CFTP}.
-This shows that whenever the SCUM is generated by a CFTP algorithm with finite expected regeneration time, \emph{i.e.}, $\E[\theta]<\infty$, the process satisfies a Gaussian concentration inequality with a constant proportional to $(\E[\theta])^2$.
+Gaussian concentration for chains with unbounded memory was established in \cite{chazottes2023gaussian} under suitable regularity assumptions on the kernel.
+In the present paper, we obtain concentration instead through our general finitary-coding results.
+More precisely, whenever the process can be generated by a coupling-from-the-past (CFTP) algorithm with finite expected regeneration time $\mathbb E[\theta]<\infty$, Corollary~\ref{cor:CFTP} implies that the process satisfies Gaussian concentration, with a constant controlled by $(\mathbb E[\theta])^2$.

-The first CFTP construction for SCUMs was introduced in \cite{comets_fernandez_ferrari_2002}.
-Assuming that $B$ is countable, they defined the following quantities associated with the kernel $g$:
+The first CFTP construction for chains with unbounded memory was introduced in \cite{comets_fernandez_ferrari_2002}.
+Assume that $B$ is countable.
+Define